 There are a lot of myths and misunderstanding about whether babies can eat eggs and at what age parents should start feeding them whole eggs.

-Eggs are in fact a great contributor of essential nutrients for a child’s healthy development.
+Eggs are a great contributor of essential nutrients to a child’s healthy development.
 Not only are they packed with vitamins and minerals but they also provide a good source of protein, choline, and essential fatty acids.
 Read on for the most up-to-date guidelines and recommendations.

 When to Give Eggs to Your Baby

-It is recommended to introduce the whole egg into your child’s diet in the first year of their life - around six months of age but not before four months.
+It is recommended to introduce whole egg into your child’s diet in the first year of their life - around six months of age, but not before four months.